haythem-ouederni/ng-best-practices/README.md

 - [Node.js](https://nodejs.org) (mandatory)
 - [npm](https://www.npmjs.com/): it can be installed with NodeJs (mandatory)
 - [yarn](https://yarnpkg.com): if you want to use is instead of `npm` to run different scripts. (optional)
 - the IDE or Code editor of you choice.
 I can suggest you the use of [VS Code](https://code.visualstudio.com/) which is Free and very practical for front-end development and comes with many helpful plugins.
-You may also wan to use [WebStorm](https://www.jetbrains.com/webstorm/) which is **not free**.
+You may also want to use [WebStorm](https://www.jetbrains.com/webstorm/) which is **not free**.
+At the same time you have a free 30-day trial to test it.
 There is an other option which is [Atom](https://atom.io/).
 So it is up to you to choose which tool suits you most.

 Before being able to start the project, you have to install the different dependencies/librairies.
 To do so run: